smritikulkarni/smritikulkarni.github.io/README.md

 - This project aims to showcase my creativity, interests, and skills through a personal website.
 - The website will consist of multiple pages, including a homepage, about me section, projects showcase, and contact information.
 - I am using HTML to structure the content and CSS for styling and visual enhancements.
+- I am also using Google Analytics to understand who is visiting my website, from where are they connecting and how long are they at it.

 ## Project Structure
 - The main HTML file is `index.html`, which serves as the homepage of my website.